AlexanderLapygin/cra_auth_search_offline_rtl_cypress_msw/README.md

 UNDER DEVELOPMENT

-# CRA starter for offline application with authentication, search, persistence tests using RTL, Cypress and MSW
+# CRA starter for offline application with authentication, search, persistence and testing using RTL, Cypress and MSW

 ## Feature tags